 The program lasts for an intensive 9 weeks.
-The Fall 2016 program revolves around mandatory weekly meetings every Friday 3pm to 6pm from September 30 to November 18 at the Columbia Design Studio, culminating in two demo days.
+Each week consists of 3 hour sessions on Fridays from 3pm to 6pm at the Columbia Design Studio, culminating in two demo days.
 The Friday meetings allow teams to discuss their problems with each other, check-in with advisors, and get feedback from various mentors.
 There will also be additional workshops and events throughout other weekdays.
 Teams are expected to be working on their projects on a daily basis throughout the duration of the accelerator.

 You'll get direct access to some of the best startup mentors around.
 These include entrepreneurs who have built multimillion dollar businesses as well as startup growth experts, venture capitalists, and accountants and lawyers specializing in serving early stage startups.
 These mentors give personalized advice through weekly office hours.
 Check out our full list of mentors here.

 You'll be surrounded by a great community.
 Gaining initial traction is often one of the most challenging roadblocks for startups.
 We offer an environment of supportive founders working on their own early-stage startups and weekly meetings to address potential challenges many early-stage startups face.

 You'll get help with market validation.
 Almaworks caters to startups that count college students as their primary audience and has organized an enthusiastic pool of college students to try out products and give feedback to startups in the program.
 Almaworks is also directly plugged into the Columbia University college community through its parent organization CORE, the largest student-run organization on campus.